Builder Licensing (Online)

 [Online Recording] How to complete an Online Recording course?

-Once you receive the enrollment confirmation email, the Online Recording will be available for you to access within your student account. (mycpd.chbabc.org login -> My Courses -> CPD (Informal) -> Online Recordings -> Start) Once you “start” an Online Recording course, recording(s) will be available for you to play.
-Please note the recordings cannot be skipped and students must watch the whole set of recordings in the course for CPD points.
+Once you receive the enrollment confirmation email, the Online Recording will be available for you to access within your student account. (mycpd.chbabc.org login -> My Courses -> CPD courses -> Online Recordings -> select a course > 'Start')

 [Online Recording] Do Online Recording courses have expirations?

 The course must be completed in full within one year of the initial enrollment date.
-Any requests for course extensions will incur a standard administrative fee of $50+GST.
+The course must be completed in full within one year of the initial enrollment date.
+Any requests for course extensions will incur an administrative fee equal to 50% of the original course fee, up to a maximum of $150, plus applicable GST.
 Course deferrals will provide students access to the course for one additional year.
 All requests for course extensions must be submitted via email to education@chbabc.org.

 I have completed a CPD course – how do I access my certificate of completion?